-A mass of cables isn’t just an eyesore - it’s also a serious time waster when you need to identify a particular lead and then untangle it from all the rest.
+A mass of cables isn’t just an eyesore – it’s also a serious time waster when you need to identify a particular lead and then untangle it from all the rest.
 The solution?
 Use Velcro strips to create cable ties that keep all of your leads neatly together.
-Simply attach a hook side to a loop side back to back and wrap this around your newly organised cables to keep them neatly together.
+Simply attach a hook side to a loop side back to back and wrap this around your newly organized cables to keep them neatly together.

 Secure Easily Misplaced Items

 Always losing the remote?
 Can’t find your game controller?
 This doesn’t need to be the case.
-Simply attach Velcro to one side of whatever it is that you keep losing and then affix some opposing Velcro to wherever you deem it best for the item to be kept.
+Simply attach Velcro to one side of whatever you keep losing and then affix some opposing Velcro to wherever you deem best for the item to be kept.
 This could be a table, a shelf or even a wall.
-This will help to make sure you can find your items quickly and easily - as long as you remember to put it back in the same place, that is.
+This will help to make sure you can find your items quickly and easily – as long as you remember to put it back in the same place, that is.

 Rugs and carpets are a lovely addition to any space, but when they’re slipping and sliding and never staying in one spot they can seem more hassle than they’re worth.
-We’ve got a simple way to keep them in place, however - attach some Velcro to rug and also to the carpet or flooring where you want the rug to stay.
+We’ve got a simple way to keep them in place, however – attach some Velcro to the rug and also to the carpet or flooring where you want the rug to stay.
 The Velcro will keep the rug firmly in place.

 It’s certainly the time of year for knitwear.
 But when you’re wearing jumpers or cardigans often, it’s inevitable that they’ll start to pill.
 And no one likes the way those bobbles look!
 There are several ways to de-pill your sweaters, though, and Velcro is a great method.
 Simply wrap a strip of the hook side around your hand and lightly run it over the bobbles.
 It should pick them all up and leave your jumper looking smooth and new.

 We supply a wide range of Velcro products at competitive, price-matched prices.
-With everything from non-adhesive sew-on tape to heavy duty tape, self-adhesive tape and Velcro coins in a range of widths and sizes, we’re sure to have a solution that meets your needs.
+With everything from non-adhesive sew-on tape to heavy-duty tape, self-adhesive tape and Velcro coins in a range of widths and sizes, we’re sure to have a solution that meets your needs.
 Not sure what’s right for you?
-Get in touch with our team - we’ll be happy to advise you on the best product for your needs.
+Get in touch with our team – we’ll be happy to advise you on the best product for your needs.